hashicorp/terraform/website/source/intro/use-cases.html.markdown

 #### Resource Schedulers

-In large scale infrastructures, static assignment of applications to machines becomes increasingly challenging.
+In large-scale infrastructures, static assignment of applications to machines becomes increasingly challenging.
 To solve that problem, there are a number of schedulers like Borg, Mesos, YARN, and Kubernetes.
 These can be used to dynamically schedule Docker containers, Hadoop, Spark, and many other software tools.

 Terraform is not limited to physical providers like AWS.
-Resource schedulers can be treated as a provider, allowing Terraform to request resources from them.
+Resource schedulers can be treated as a provider, enabling Terraform to request resources from them.
-This allows Terraform to be used in layers: to setup the physical infrastructure running the schedulers as well as onto the scheduled grid.
+This allows Terraform to be used in layers: to setup the physical infrastructure running the schedulers as well as provisioning onto the scheduled grid.

 #### Multi-Cloud Deployment